 And I guess I have to talk about this.
 A lot of people seem to be confused whether Ferris is a boy or a girl.
 While he describes himself as “a girlish young woman” in this story, he still uses he/him pronouns and identifies himself as a man to others.
 Volume 4 of the main novel series confirms it with this tasteful illustration…

 So no, Ferris is not actually a trans woman.
 He’s a boy who dresses like a girl.
 But honestly, who cares?
 Ferris is Ferris.
 He’s my favorite character in Re:Zero by far.
+It doesn’t seem like Tappei Nagatsuki is super knowledgeable about the trans community, but it’s cool that he chose to include a gender-bending protagonist in his story anyway.
 If you want to say he’s trans or use him in trans memes, go ahead.
 At the very least, it’s a middle finger to the bigoted jerks who get angry about the genders of fictional characters on the Internet.

 Crusch, Ferris, and Fourier had a bunch of comic misadventures in their teens, but it was Crusch’s 18th birthday party that cemented her as the heir to the Karsten House.
 A horde of demon beasts was on the move and ready to attack.
 Not wanting to cancel the event, Crusch snuck out of her own party, killed the monsters single-handedly, and came back dressed to the nines like nothing happened.
 Even though she prefers her military suit, girl can rock a femme look when she wants to!